titon/toolkit/docs/en/components/pagination.md

 </nav>
 ```

-The links in the pagination can be placed wherever and however you please.
+The links in the pagination can be placed wherever and however we please.
 Require next and previous links?
 Add them.
 What about first and last links?
 Add them also.

 <div class="notice is-info">